The $k$-metric dimension of the lexicographic product of graphs

 According to the result above, given a connected graph $G$ of order $n$ and a family $\mathcal{H}$ of $n$ non-trivial graphs, our goal in this section is to find the value ${\cal D}(G\circ \mathcal{H})$ and express this in terms of some known parameters of $G$ and $\mathcal{H}$.

 Now, analogously to the definitions above for the case of $k$-metric generators, in \cite{Estrada-Moreno2014a} were presented the following concepts, regarding the $k$-adjacency generators of graphs.
-Given two vertices $x,y\in V(G)$, the set of \textit{adjacency distinctive vertices} of $x,y$ is and, the set of \emph{non-trivial adjacency distinctive vertices} of $x,y$ is From the above, it is defined the following global parameter, In clear analogy with Theorem \ref{theokmetric} the following formula, from \cite{Estrada-Moreno2014a}, gives the value $k$ for which a graph is $k$-adjacency dimensional.
+Given two vertices $x,y\in V(G)$, the set of \textit{adjacency distinctive vertices} of $x,y$ is and, the set of \emph{non-trivial adjacency distinctive vertices} of $x,y$ is From the above, we define the following global parameter, In clear analogy with Theorem \ref{theokmetric} the following formula, from \cite{Estrada-Moreno2014a}, gives the value $k$ for which a graph is $k$-adjacency dimensional.

 \begin{theorem} {\rm \cite{Estrada-Moreno2014a}} A graph $G$ is $k$-adjacency dimensional if and only if $k=\mathcal{C}(G)$. \end{theorem}